24 Hours/7 Days a Week

 How Often Do Golf Cart Accidents Happen?

 How often does a golf cart accident happen?
-According to The Villages Department of Safety, there were 86 golf cart-related accidents reported in 2018 with most of these involving injuries.
+According to the Consumer Product Safety Commission, golf cart-related injuries result in approximately 15,000 emergency department visits annually nationwide.
+The Villages, with its extensive golf cart infrastructure, continues to report significant accident rates, with most incidents involving injuries from collisions, tip-overs, or passenger ejections.
 Many of these golf cart crashes involve a passenger or the driver jumping off or being ejected from the vehicle due to a tip over or a collision with another vehicle.
-Traditionally, golf carts are to be used within the golf course to allow for transporting golf gear and players.
-However, their use outside of the golf course is becoming more common.
-With approximately 50,000 golf carts roaming its roads, many...
+Traditionally, golf carts are to be used within the golf course to allow for transporting golf gear and...

 Continue reading